 Other things to do around Moraine Lake

 In addition to canoeing Moraine Lake, I’d recommend walking to the top of the Rockpile.
-This very short trail (less than 1km return) provide access to an incredible elevated view of the lake.
+This very short trail (less than 1km return) provides access to an incredible elevated view of the lake.

 Although it is a well-travelled hike, I’d still recommend carrying bear spray on the Consolation Lakes trail (and any other trail away from the main Moraine Lake area) as it is a popular wildlife corridor.